LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

   - `ssh LFLLAB-CODEX ... uv run python .\\SQuADDS\\tutorials\\Tutorial-10_DrivenModal_Capacitance_Extraction.py` after deleting the `tutorial10-*-v3` checkpoint and HFSS project directories to force a fresh rerun
   - Outcome: increasing Tutorial 10 to `min_converged = 7` made the qubit-claw stage less stable.
 Attempts 1 and 2 failed with the usual HFSS COM analyze error `(-2147352567, 'Exception occurred.', ... -2147024349)`, and attempt 3 hung inside HFSS analyze without ever exporting artifacts or completing post-processing.
   - Conclusion: `min_converged = 7` is not a better working state on the current Windows validation machine.
 Keep `min_converged = 5` as the best-known runnable Tutorial 10 setting until AEDT cleanup or terminal modeling changes justify retesting higher convergence targets.
+- Windows/Ansys validation for Tutorial 11 at commits `6a1ef62`, `a1de63e`, `ea88a78`, `c9a10f9`, and `3f3607d`:
+  - `ssh LFLLAB-CODEX ... uv run python .\\SQuADDS\\tutorials\\Tutorial-11_DrivenModal_Coupled_System_Postprocessing.py`
+  - Outcome at `6a1ef62`: the original coupled-system render crash was narrowed to `qubitcavity_left_cpw`; zeroing the left CPW fillet removed the old short-segment warning, but HFSS still rejected the polyline because the route overshot the end pin and immediately backtracked on itself.
+  - Outcome at `a1de63e`: `QubitCavity.make_cpws()` now preserves caller-provided `lead` and `meander` overrides, and Tutorial 11 explicitly sets `left_options.lead.end_straight = 0um`.
+This made the quarter-wave `qubitcavity_left_cpw` path simple (`is_simple=True`) locally and cleared the HFSS render failure on the Windows machine.
+  - Outcome at `ea88a78`: the quarter-wave HFSS solve reached post-processing, but the original fixed `4-9 GHz` sweep left the loaded resonance on the upper sweep boundary, so the FWHM-based `kappa` extraction failed.
+  - Outcome at `c9a10f9`: Tutorial 11 now uses a reference-guided sweep window and no longer crashes when the linewidth fit is unresolved; instead it writes a warning-backed summary with `NaN` placeholders for the unresolved coupled-system metrics.
+  - Outcome at `3f3607d`: Tutorial 11 now inherits Tutorial 10's fresh-design HFSS retry loop.
+On the Windows validation machine, the quarter-wave tutorial exits successfully end-to-end, writes raw/loaded Touchstone artifacts plus `comparison.csv`/`summary.json`, and reports the current unresolved-notch state instead of failing.
+  - Current quarter-wave status: infrastructure is working and artifacts are saved under `tutorials\\runtime\\drivenmodal_coupled_system\\checkpoints\\tutorial11-quarter-000-v2`, but the loaded `S21` notch still sits on the sweep edge, so `cavity_frequency_ghz`, `kappa_mhz`, `g_mhz`, and `chi_mhz` are intentionally recorded as `NaN` in the summary rather than as misleading values.

 Update this section after every meaningful verification run with the exact command and a one-line outcome.